 Mid Vermont Christian School offers an education for preschoolers through the 12th grade.
 Students learn in self-contained classrooms, with individual classroom teachers providing instruction.
 The Word of God is integrated into each classroom and each subject.

 The materials used to implement the curriculum at MVCS are mainly from Christian publishers.
-We are currently using materials published by: A Beka Book, Bob Jones University Press, Glencoe, Houghtin Mifflin, McDougal Little, Pearson Education, Scribner, Standard Publishing, Summit Ministries, and various other publishers.
+We are currently using materials published by: A Beka Book, Bob Jones University Press, Glencoe, Houghton Mifflin, McDougal Littell, Pearson Education, and various other publishers.